 Can I recover damages after an ATV accident that wasn’t my fault?

 ATV accidents often result in a serious if not a fatal injury, and it may require the help of an ATV accidents lawyer if you live in Decatur GA.
-Andrew R. Lynch, P.C. represents injury victims and the families of those who were killed in wrongful death occurrences.
+The Lynch Law Group represents injury victims and the families of those who were killed in wrongful death occurrences.
 The recovery time and medical treatment required for serious all-terrain vehicle (ATV) injuries can be significant.
 Treatment is expensive, and the victim may be unable to work until they have sufficiently recovered.
 If any of these scenarios describes your circumstances, contact our ATV accidents lawyer in Decatur GA to discover how we can help you seek a settlement from the responsible party.

 What is considered an ATV?